Petri Nets Based on Lawvere Theories: Semantics Functors for Generalized Nets

 \section{Semantics Functors for Generalized Nets}

-In this section we construct semantics for $\law{Q}$-nets; categories whose morphisms represent all possible sequences of firings which can be performed using your net.
-Let $\law{Q}$ be a Lawvere theory and let be the adjunction it induces.
-In this section we will use this adjunction to construct an adjunction which is analogous to the adjunction in Section \ref{CMC}.
-The functor $F_\law{Q}$ factors as the following composite
+In this section we construct semantics categories for $\law{Q}$-nets; categories whose morphisms represent possible sequences of firings which can be performed using a given $\Q$-net.
+Let $\law{Q}$ be a Lawvere theory and let be the adjunction it induces on $\Set$.
+In this section we will use this adjunction to construct an adjunction which is analogous to the adjunction in Section \ref{CMC} and where $\Mod(\Q,\Cat)$ is the category of models of $\Q$ in $\Cat$.
+This adjunction factors as